 Introducing our Brains Trust

 The Centre is headed up by our St Vincent’s Brains Trust.
 This is a team of leading clinicians that includes Professor Bruce Brew AM, A/Professor Stephen Tisch, A/Professor Susan Tomlinson, Dr Mark Winder, Professor David Burke and their colleagues.

 Their work spans a range of programs across:

 - Endoscopic Pituitary Surgery

 - Older People’s Mental Health.

 Developing the treatments of tomorrow, today

-Future treatments and eventual cures for the diseases that afflict thousands of Australians begin with research innovation, and leading the way requires a range of talented people, resources and equipment unfunded by Government.
+Finally, future treatments and eventual cures for the diseases that afflict thousands of Australians begin with research innovation.
+Furthermore, being at the forefront of innovation and leading the way requires resources.
+It requires a range of talented people and equipment unfunded by Government.